tortleX3/Post_Fix/README.md

 By default, your project should have no errors and contain the following root items:
 **src** - The source folder where all code you are submitting must go.
 You can change anything you want in this folder, you can add new files, etc...

-**test** - The test folder where all of the public unit tests are available **support** - This folder contains support code that I encourage you to use (and must be used to pass certain tests).
+**test** - The test folder where all of the public unit tests are available

+**support** - This folder contains support code that I encourage you to use (and must be used to pass certain tests).
 You are not allowed to change anything in this folder.

-**JUnit 4** - A library that is used to run the test programs **JRE System Library** - This is what allows java to run
+**JUnit 4** - A library that is used to run the test programs

+**JRE System Library** - This is what allows java to run

 If you are missing any of the above or errors are present in the project, seek help immediately so you can get started on the project right away.
 The project does start with a warning in evaluator.arith.ArithPostFixEvaluator, this is okay.

 ## Part Two: Implementing LinkedStack
-Due: May 5th 12pm
 You need to implement a basic stack data structure using a linked list data type internally to allow for an unbounded structure.
 Start by reading the comments in the StackInterface interface.
 It will provide you with some direction on what each method needs to do.
 Also, it will be helpful to review Chapter 3 to see how a stack works and Chapter 4 to see how to implement a stack using a linked structure.

-Hint: It might be useful to write a class called `Node<T>` that supports basic linked node operations.
+**Hint:** It might be useful to write a class called `Node<T>` that supports basic linked node operations.

-The test associated with the LinkedStack class stack.LinkedStackTest in the test folder.
+The test associated with the `LinkedStack` class **stack.LinkedStackTest** are in the test folder.
 You want to make sure you pass all of the tests provided.
 However, try and think of additional tests that might trip you up.
 Did you meet all of the requirements specified by the interface?

 ## Part Three: Implement Arithmetic Operators
-Due: May 8th 12pm
 Before you can even attempt to create a postfix evaluator, you will need to define what each of the possible postfix operators do.
 For this assignment, you are required to support addition, subtraction, multiplication, and negation of integers.
 To help facilitate this, you have been provided with an Operator<T> interface.
 Take a moment to review the interface.

 Now run the operator.arith.PlusOperatorTest test.
 All of the tests pass!
 Lucky you.
 Go ahead and open up the PlusOperator class and you will see an implementation.
 Review this implementation then complete the SubOperator, DivOperator, and MultOperator classes.
 Each time you implement something, be sure to run the associated tests to see how you’re doing.